Kemirdin/DapperCrudTutorial/README.md

 ## 5.reate a class that will serve as the database context and handle the connection to the database.
 ## 6.Implement CRUD operations using Dapper's query methods.
 ## 7.Create API endpoints (controller actions) that call the appropriate methods in the database context class.
-Test your API using tools like Postman or curl.
+## 8.Test your API using tools like Postman or curl.
 Optional: Add additional features such as input validation, authentication, and authorization.
 These steps provide a high-level overview of the process, and you can dive into each step with more detail as you start working on your API.